-With digital verification, customers redeem the offer by entering basic information into a short form on the brand’s website and their status as a member of a consumer tribe is instantly confirmed.
+With digital verification, customers redeem the offer by entering basic information into a short form on the brand’s website and their status as a member of a consumer community is instantly confirmed.
 It’s an in-brand experience that occurs as part of the purchase process.

 How Digital Verification Benefits Brands